-In cases of extreme risk to the delivery of council services, the Clerk may authorize revenue expenditure on behalf of the council, which in the clerk's judgement it is necessary to carry out.
-Such expenditure includes repair, replacement, or other work, whether or not there is any budgetary provision for expenditure, subject to a limit of £500.00.
-The Clerk shall report such action to the chairman and one other member of the council as soon as possible and to the council as soon as practicable thereafter.

-The RFO [Clerk] can authorise total expenditure up to a limit of £500.00 in any one month and a single amount of £150.00 at any one time, provided that authorisation by two members of the Council has given email verification.
-Further, the Clerk can authorise expenditure up to £1,000.00 in any one month, provided that authorisation by SIX members of the Council and up to £2,500.00 in any one month, provided that authorisation by TEN members of the Council has given email verification.
-[JPC Finance Sub-Committee Meeting Minutes, Item 8, 16.03.2020]

-Beaudesert & Henley in Arden Joint Parish Council will reimburse the expenses the Clerk, Chairman or Councillors incurred in performing the duties required whilst on council business.
+- 3.1 In cases of extreme risk to the delivery of council services, the Clerk may authorize revenue expenditure on behalf of the council, which in the clerk's judgement it is necessary to carry out.
+Such expenditure includes, unplanned repair, replacement, or other work, whether or not there is any budgetary provision for expenditure, subject to a limit of £1,000.00.
+The Clerk shall report such action to the chair and one other member of the council as soon as possible and to the council as soon as practicable thereafter. - 3.2 The RFO [Clerk] can authorise total expenditure up to a limit of £750.00 in any one month and a single amount of £250.00 at any one time, provided that authorisation by two members of the Council has given email verification. - 3.3 Beaudesert & Henley in Arden Joint Parish Council will reimburse the expenses the Clerk, chair or Councillors incurred in performing the duties required whilst on council business.
 This may be a proportion of running costs if the Clerk's residence is used as the Council's offices.
 This allowance should be agreed at the Financial Sub-Committee's meetings and reviewed every quarter.
-Clerk's allowances in excess of £18.00 per calendar month will be taxable.

-The Chairman, Councillors and the Clerk will be able to claim mileage at the prevailing Inland Revenue non-profit making rate (presently 45 pence per mile) and therefore this will not be taxable.
+Clerk's allowances in excess of £18.00 per calendar month will be taxable. - 3.4 The chair, Councillors and the Clerk will be able to claim mileage at the prevailing Inland Revenue non-profit making rate (presently 45 pence per mile) and therefore this will not be taxable.
 Such claims apply to journeys outside of the SDC boundary line.

-Subsistence, which may include overnight accommodation and meals incurred whilst performing council business will be paid, provided there is a completed expenses form, together with the appropriate receipts and it is approved by at least two members of the council.

-The Clerk may also claim for stationery, postage, printing costs and other office consumables, provided that an Expenses Form is completed, and a receipt is included.
-The Council will also contribute towards broadband, telephone, and the use of the home as an office for the Clerk, which will be paid on a monthly basis.

-Items purchased specifically at the direction of the council will be reimbursed.
-The Chairman, Councillors and the Clerk should obtain a VAT receipt in the name of the council and submit it with a completed Expenses Claim Form.
-Applications for reimbursement should be made on the Expenses Claim Form and be submitted to the Clerk.

-Councillors will use the resources of Beaudesert & Henley in Arden Joint Parish Council for proper purposes only.

-Beaudesert & Henley in Arden Joint Parish Council will agree to adopt the Finance Sub-Committee's Terms of Reference at its Annual Meeting in May.

-The JPC's Finance Sub-Committee has the power of delegated authority to approve the JPC's day to day expenditure, within budgetary limits.
+- 3.5 Subsistence, which may include overnight accommodation and meals incurred whilst performing council business will be paid, provided there is a completed expenses form, together with the appropriate receipts and it is approved by at least two members of the council. - 3.6 The Clerk may also claim for stationery, postage, printing costs and other office consumables, provided that an Expenses Form is completed, and a receipt is included.
+The Council will also contribute towards broadband, telephone, and the use of the home as an office for the Clerk, which will be paid on a monthly basis. - 3.7 Items purchased specifically at the direction of the council will be reimbursed.
+The chair, Councillors and the Clerk should obtain a VAT receipt in the name of the council and submit it with a completed Expenses Claim Form.
+Applications for reimbursement should be made on the Expenses Claim Form and be submitted to the Clerk. - 3.8 Councillors will use the resources of Beaudesert & Henley in Arden Joint Parish Council for proper purposes only. - 3.9 Beaudesert & Henley in Arden Joint Parish Council will agree to adopt the Finance Sub-Committee's Terms of Reference at its Annual Meeting in May. - 3.10 The JPC's Finance Sub-Committee has the power of delegated authority to approve the JPC's day to day expenditure, within budgetary limits.

-Banking Arrangements and Cheques
+4 Banking Arrangements and Cheques